Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 For instance, if you have written a function called Products() to calculate several products in the cart and if you select an exact number of products every time, its output will not vary.

-The main objective of this programming paradigm is to separate the behavior and data so that developers can gain a better insight towards project scope.
+The main objective of this programming paradigm is to separate the behavior and data so that developers can gain a better insight into the project scope.

-In addition, Haskell, JavaScript, Python, Scala, Erlang, Lisp, Clojure, and Racket are some functional paradigm-based programming languages heavily preferred for data science and analytics.
+Developers heavily prefer functional paradigm-based programming languages such as Haskell, JavaScript, Python, Scala, Erlang, Lisp, Clojure, and Racket for data science and analytics.

 This is the most basic information you must know to understand the programming concepts.
 Now, let’s have a look at the different concepts of Functional Programming: